-The first stage of the test is that the act must be deemed to be dishonest by the standards of reasonable and honest people.
+The first stage of the test for fraud is that the act must be deemed to be dishonest by the standards of reasonable and honest people.

-The second stage of the test is that the Defendant must have realised that what they were doing was (by the standards of reasonable and honest people) dishonest.
+The second stage of the test for fraud is that the Defendant must have realised that what they were doing was (by the standards of reasonable and honest people) dishonest.

 The second part of this test means that even if someone commits an act to which they believe to be justified (a famous example previously used by a Judge is that of Robin Hood robbing from the rich to give to the poor), if they would have been aware that ordinary people would find it dishonest, then dishonesty is proven.
 In other words, it is the knowledge of the fact that the public view a type of action as dishonest, not agreement with that view, which proves dishonesty.

 Fraud investigations commonly arise as a result of regulatory investigations or audits by regulatory bodies such as the FSA, although the reality is that allegations more often are the result of a party facing a major loss and reporting it to the authorities.